typeorm/typeorm/docs/multiple-connections.md

 ```

 All schema update and write operations are performed using `master` server.
 All simple queries performed by find methods or select query builder are using a random `slave` instance.
+All raw queries performed by query method are always performed using `master` server.

 If you want to explicitly use master in SELECT created by query builder, you can use the following code: